juankost/taxGPT-database/README.md

 # TODO
 1. Test the Google VM, if the code runs there (Selenium data scraping)
-    - Deploy the docker image on the VM
     - Run the data_pipeline.py script there
     - Set access to the google cloud storage
     - Add the backup functions to the data pipeline to save the data to the google cloud storage